jfitisoff/insite/README.md

   text_field :password, id: 'pwd' button :log_in_button, type: 'submit'

-  # The update_page method takes a hash argument of element names and values and
+  # The update_page method below takes a hash argument of element names and
-  # then updates the page accordingly (it figures out what the element is and what
+  # values and then updates the page accordingly (it figures out what the
-  # to do with the values.)
+  # element is and how to apply the value.)
   def log_in(hsh = {})
     update_page hsh
     log_in_button.click